jayaraaj/aws-demo/content/46_functional_assurance/4_test_reports_analysis.md

 ![S3 Buckets](/images/module3/Module_3-5-1.png)

 You can now refresh the reporting dashboard and review the test results for this pipeline.
-(Refer the screenshot)
+Refer the screenshot as shown below:

 ![AWS Pipeline Report](/images/module3/Module_3-6.png)